Thomas Eckert: Service during the Civil War

 After arriving in Cleveland, Eckert telegraphed Assistant Secretary of War Thomas A. Scott that his services were available.
-Eckert was ordered to Washington D.C. and assigned to General George B. McClellan's headquarters as captain and aide-de-camp in charge of military telegraph operations, and accompanied him on the Peninsula Campaign as superintendent of the military telegraph for the Department of the Potomac.
-His service on the battlefield did not last long because in September 1862 he was sent to Washington D.C. to organize and administer the War Department's military telegraph (a position he held until 1866) with the rank of major.
+Eckert was ordered to Washington, D.C., and assigned to General George B. McClellan's headquarters as captain and aide-de-camp in charge of military telegraph operations, and accompanied him on the Peninsula Campaign as superintendent of the military telegraph for the Department of the Potomac.
+His service on the battlefield did not last long because in September 1862 he was sent to Washington, D.C., to organize and administer the War Department's military telegraph (a position he held until 1866) with the rank of major.
 Eckert and fellow telegraphers Charles A. Tinker and Albert Brown Chandler devised ciphers that enabled them to send and receive secret messages, and they became confidential telegraphers for Edwin Stanton and Abraham Lincoln.
 Eckert was well respected by Secretary of War Stanton and President Lincoln for his organizational skills; they charged him with important missions that went beyond Eckert's formal duties as a telegrapher.
 In 1864 Eckert was brevetted lieutenant colonel, and in 1865 he received brevets to colonel and brigadier general of volunteers.
 Later, Stanton went on to appoint him Assistant Secretary of War in 1866, a position Eckert held until 1867.

 After the war

 Eckert resigned as Assistant Secretary of War and established himself as a major figure in the American telegraph industry.
 His first job after his resignation was managing the eastern division of Western Union.
 In 1875, he became president of the Atlantic and Pacific telegraph company, and then in 1880, Eckert became president of the American Union Telegraph, Western Union's main competitor.
 When Western Union and American Union Telegraph merged in 1881, Eckert was named vice president and general manager of the expanded Western Union.
 Eckert, in his role as vice president, was an integral part of Western Union's management and growth.
 In 1893, Eckert succeeded Dr. Norvin Green to become president of Western Union.
-He retired from this position in 1900 to become chairman of the board of directors.
-Eckert held this position until close to his death on October 20, 1910.
+He retired from this position in 1900 to become chairman of the board of directors, a position which he held until shortly before his death on October 20, 1910.